beam-telescopes/beam-telescope-configuration/datura/jtag_datura/README.md

-DATURA Telescope Configuration files
+JTAG files for Mimosa26 sensors of DATURA Telescope

-These files are to be used with the EUDET-type beam telescope "DATURA" available in the DESY Test Beam Facility, Beamline TB21
+Don't not change the values!
+Choose a threshold (mcf-file).
+Threshold 5 and 6 show the best resolution.